iCloud: Send email using an alias

 iCloud Mail tries to complete addresses as you type them, based on addresses in iCloud Contacts or recipients that you previously emailed.
 If iCloud Mail finds more than one match, it displays a list of addresses that match what you typed so far.
 To use one of the suggested addresses, select it, then press Return. iCloud Mail encloses the address in a blue field.

-To view all of your contacts, click the Add button in the upper-right corner of the New Message window.
+To view all of your contacts, click the Add button at the right end of the address field.

 In the Subject field, type a subject for the email.